alpha20795/Distilled-BCI-Linear-Decoders/README.md

 - PyTorch (Exp 3 & 4)
 - XGBoost (Exp 1)
 - Mamba (optional for Exp 3 & 4; falls back to GRU)

-## Data

-Neural recordings from T5 participant (192 channels, 10 recording days).
-Update `data_folder` paths in notebooks to point to your local dataset.